torqueforge/poodnc-2017/outline.md

 ###### House Requirements Change

-The customer wants to inject new phrase bits into the algorithm.
+The customer wants to vary new phrase bits into the algorithm.

 Now the bar is raised.
 Things that change, do.
 This means that what's okay for shameless green is not okay now that the code has begun to change.